TheHutGroup/Horizon-Public-Docs/examples/product lists/search.md

 ```

 ## Normal Search Using Barcode
-You are also able to search for listed products by their barcode, simply state "barcode" as an option and pass your required barcode value as a String to the option field.
+You are also able to search for listed products by their barcode, simply state `barcode` as an option and pass your required barcode value as a String to the option field.

 ```graphql
 query Search {